 There is no sure way to prevent appendicitis.
 However, eating a diet that includes fresh vegetables and fruit may lower your risk.

 Appendicitis is usually treated with surgery and antibiotics.
 Along with antibiotics, you may get intravenous (IV) fluids and medication to control vomiting.
 If your doctor can't tell from the CT scan or ultrasound whether you have appendicitis, you may have exploratory surgery.
-If you do have appendicitis, your appendix will be removed (appendectomy).
+If you do have appendicitis, your appendix will be removed (appendectomy), though doctors are increasingly treating appendicitis with antibiotics only.

 Your health care provider may prescribe the following medications: